ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 To manage the HyTrust KeyControl service (HTKC), access the HTKC Web GUI from the {{site.data.keyword.vmwaresolutions_full}} console, or access the HTKC console from the vSphere Web Client.

-## Accessing the HyTrust KeyControl Web GUI from the IBM Cloud for VMware Solutions console
+## Accessing the HyTrust KeyControl Web GUI from the VMware Solutions console
 {: #managinghtkc-accessing-webgui}

 To log in to the Web GUI of the primary or secondary HTKC appliance, use the WebGUI credentials found on the HyTrust KeyControl service details page.